GeoscienceAustralia/BAL/_sources/docs/userguide/execution.rst.txt

 **Input DEM raster:**

 	Open your input DEM file from a specific location.
-The DEM is required to be in a projected coordinate system with linear unit metre.
+The DEM **must** be in a projected coordinate system with linear unit metre.
 For example GDA94 / MGA zone 50 is a projected spatial reference system and is suitable for use in the western part of Western Australia.
 More information about GDA94 / MGA zone 50 can be found `here
 	<http://spatialreference.org/ref/epsg/gda94-mga-zone-50/>`_.

 **Input vegetation raster:**

 	Open your input vegetation dataset from a specific location.
 	The vegetation dataset can be in either a geographical or a projected coordinate system.
 It will be reprojected to the same projection and same resolution as DEM by the BAL tool.

 **Vegetation reclassification:**